reboot-dev/reboot-examples/README.md

 Running `rsm dev` will watch for file modifications and restart the running application if necessary.
-See the `.rsmrc` file for flags and arguments that get expanded when running `rsm dev --config=hello-world`.
+See the `.rsmrc` file for flags and arguments that get expanded when running `rsm dev`.

 <!--
 TODO: introduce an `rsm grpcurl` (or `rsm call` or ...) that lets us explore